davidvossel/kubevirt-folder-view/README.md

 ## Example Continued...
 Operation Team

 We could start this example by modeling the Operations team.
 In this case, Operations has two environments, Staging and Production.
-This could be modeled using ClusterFolders to manage access to VMs across multiple namespaces.
+This could be modeled using ClusterFolders and Namespaced to manage access to VMs across multiple namespaces.

 ```
 - ClusterFolder: infra-admins